cr0t/lexin/README.md

 ## Testing

-Simple way: `mix test`. _To run all the tests._
+Simple way: `mix test`. _(To run all the tests)_

-Advanced way: `fswatch lib test | mix test --listen-on-stdin`. _If you want to autorun tests every time you save the files in `lib` or `test` directories – useful when focusing on writing tests._
+Advanced way: `fswatch lib test | mix test --listen-on-stdin`.

+> If you want to autorun tests every time you save the files in `lib` or `test` directories – useful when focusing on writing tests.

 ## Convert XML to SQLite

 To make this app work properly, we need to provide it a directory with `.sqlite` dictionary files which contain definitions data.

-> Note: For the basic local run, you must create `dictionaries` directory in the app root, and copy `test/fixtures/dictionaries/russian.sqlite` into this folder; it's extremely limited and contains only 5 word definitions.
+> To run this app locally, you must create `dictionaries` directory in the app root, and copy `test/fixtures/dictionaries/russian.sqlite` into this folder; though it's extremely limited and contains only 5 word definitions.
 >
 > You can request access to the original XML files from authors of the original Lexin service (check [https://lexin.nada.kth.se/lexin/](https://lexin.nada.kth.se/lexin/) for the contact information).
 These files are stored in the SVN repository and we do not want to copy them here and store in this repo, as they might become out of sync.

 You can convert all of them, or just a few selected ones.

-> Note: **Important to remember** to name output files according to the list of supported languages options (see [`lib/lexin_web/live/components/search_form_component.ex`](https://github.com/cr0t/lexin/blob/master/lib/lexin_web/live/components/search_form_component.ex#L32-L52) for details).
+> **It is important** to name output files according to the list of supported languages options (see [`lib/lexin_web/live/components/search_form_component.ex`](lib/lexin_web/live/components/search_form_component.ex#L32-L52) for details).
 Our application filters shown list of languages according to available dictionaries it finds in the corresponding directory.

 You might have similar conversion sequence of commands: